cars10/pick-me/README.md

 Then open [http://localhost:8000](http://localhost:8000).

-Alternatively you can use the develop version directly in tbs by symlinking the current build:
+Alternatively you can use the dev version directly in tbs by symlinking the current build:

 ```bash
 cd sync-pick